sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_04_develop_unit_tests_xunit.md

     ```plaintext

-    Add `Infrastructure\JsonLoanRepository` folders to the UnitTests project and then create a class file named `GetLoan.cs` in the `JsonLoanRepository` folder.
+    Add `Infrastructure\JsonLoanRepository` folders to the UnitTests project.
+Create a class file named `GetLoan.cs` in the `JsonLoanRepository` folder and create a stub class named `GetLoan`.
 Add a reference to the Library.Infrastructure project inside UnitTests.csproj.

     ```